arduino/docs-content/content/arduino-cloud/00.guides/07.alexa/alexa.md

 5. Once we have selected it, we'll need to enable it.
 6. We now need to sync it with our Arduino Cloud, by logging into it.
-7. Our Alexa and Arduino IoT Cloud is now synced!
+7. Our Alexa and Arduino Cloud is now synced!
 8. We can now start discovering our devices!

 ![Looking for devices.](assets/alexa_phone_3.png)